 “There were a bunch of guys, just pick up guys, playing hockey on the ice.
-They were just playing scrub and Frank came a long and I said, ‘You know Frank, you’re not going to learn much here tonight.’ and he said, ‘You know, you learn from every guy who ever put skates on,’ and it suddenly dawned on me, he’s right.”
+They were just playing scrub and Frank came along and I said, ‘You know Frank, you’re not going to learn much here tonight.’ and he said, ‘You know, you learn from every guy who ever put skates on,’ and it suddenly dawned on me, he’s right.”

 Pete went on to summarize Mario’s message as one being that all scenarios can provide an opportunity to learn.
-Although his Mem Centre school or hard knocks provided countless lessons, Pearson clearly recalls Petes broadcaster Bill Bennett’s stress on preparedness and Neilson’s insistence for organization.
+Although his Mem Centre school or hard knocks provided countless lessons, Pearson clearly recalls Petes broadcaster Bill Bennett’s stress on preparedness and Neilson’s insistence for the organization.

-“He would never give you the idea that he was a super organized guy if you went in his office; his desk did not know the word neatness.
+“He would never give you the idea that he was a super organized guy if you went into his office; his desk did not know the word neatness.
 Not that I’m any better,” he laughs.